FAIRFIELD WOMEN’S CLUB

 6.4 Duties of the Committee Chairperson:

-(A) By-laws: Shall review and make recommendations concerning the By-laws of the club to be presented at the March meeting and voted upon at the April meeting.
+1. By-laws: Shall review and make recommendations concerning the By-laws of the club to be presented at the March meeting and voted upon at the April meeting.

- Each hostess unable to serve at her scheduled time shall notify the Chairperson.
+• Each hostess unable to serve at her scheduled time shall notify the Chairperson.

-the approval of tentative projects and plans before presentation to the membership.
+6.5 All incoming committee chairpersons shall convene a committee and formulate tentative plans for the forthcoming year.
+All committee chairpersons must meet with the Executive Committee by August 1st, for the approval of tentative projects and plans before presentation to the membership at the August meeting.
 All committee chairpersons shall review and consider the committee reports from the previous year.

 6.6 Each chairperson may request to attend any Executive Committee meeting.
 The President may also request any chairperson to attend an Executive Committee meeting.
 In each instance the President will determine the time chairpersons need to arrive.